General Data Protection Regulation: Enforcement and inconsistency

 In November 2021, Irish Council for Civil Liberties lodged a formal complaint of the Commission that it is in breach of its obligation under EU Law to carefully monitor how Ireland applies the GDPR.
 Until January 2023, the Commission published a new commitment based on the complaint of ICCL.
 While companies are now subject to legal obligations, there are still various inconsistencies in the practical and technical implementation of GDPR.
 As an example, according to the GDPR's right to access, the companies are obliged to provide data subjects with the data they gather about them.
 However, in a study on loyalty cards in Germany, companies did not provide the data subjects with the exact information of the purchased articles.
 One might argue that such companies do not collect the information of the purchased articles, which does not conform with their business models.
 Therefore, data subjects tend to see that as a GDPR violation.
 As a result, studies have suggested for a better control through authorities.
 According to the GDPR, end-users' consent should be valid, freely given, specific, informed and active.
 However, the lack of enforceability regarding obtaining lawful consents has been a challenge.
 As an example, a 2020 study, showed that the Big Tech, i.e. Google, Amazon, Facebook, Apple, and Microsoft (GAFAM), use dark patterns in their consent obtaining mechanisms, which raises doubts regarding the lawfulness of the acquired consent.
 In March 2021, EU member states led by France were reported to be attempting to modify the impact of the privacy regulation in Europe by exempting national security agencies.
 After around 160 million Euros in GDPR fines were imposed in 2020, the figure was already over one billion Euros in 2021.

 In 2024 and early 2025, GDPR enforcement actions intensified.
 The Irish Data Protection Commission (DPC) imposed a €345 million fine on TikTok for violations related to children's data privacy and insufficient safeguards for young users.
 In January 2025, Meta was fined €1.2 billion for unlawful data transfers between the EU and the US, marking one of the largest GDPR fines to date.
-On 12 February 2025,The European Commission has abandoned proposed regulations on technology patents, AI liability, and privacy for messaging apps due to strong lobbying and a lack of consensus among EU lawmakers, with major tech firms opposing the changes.
+On 12 February 2025, the European Commission abandoned proposed regulations on technology patents, AI liability, and privacy for messaging apps due to strong lobbying and a lack of consensus among EU lawmakers, with major tech firms opposing the changes.